awsdocs/amazon-pinpoint-developer-guide/doc-source/tutorials-using-postman-configuration.md

 In Postman, you can create as many environments as you need\.
 You can use environments in several ways\.
 For example, you can do all of the following:
 Create a separate environment for every Region where you need to test the Amazon Pinpoint API\.
 Create environments that are associated with different AWS accounts\.
-Create environments that use credentials that are associated with other IAM users\.
+Create environments that use credentials that are associated with other user\.

 1. When you finish creating environments, proceed to the next section\.